Ministry Pillar #1: The Moral Compass of Everyday Virtues

 Self-Discipline: self-imposed obedience

-Honesty: exercising authenticity & truth
+Honesty: the exercise of authenticity & truth

 Inspiration: energizing the enthusiasm of others